OpposedDev/Opposed/README.md

 # Opposed
 <img src="images/opposed.png" alt="Opposed Logo" width="320" height="320">

 The repository hosting Opposed for Opposer VR.
 Created by OpposedDev (Aka.
 Hackeroo)
+> [!WARNING]
+> THIS SCRIPT IS PUBLIC, BUT I HAVE NOT COMPLETELY RELEASED THE MENU.
+THINGS MAY CHANGE BEFORE THE FIRST RELEASE.

 # Information ℹ️
 Opposed is a roblox script that allows for people to gain advantages while playing Opposer VR in PCVR.